-Policies for PERS provide for employer and member contributions at actuarially determined rates that, expressed as
+Policies for PERS provide for employer and member contributions at actuarially determined rates that, expressed percentages of annual covered payroll, are adequate to accumulate sufficient assets to pay benefits when due.

-DEFERRED O JTFLOWS & INFLOWS OF RESOURCES 2023 Deferred Outflows of Resources Deferred Inflows of Resources Changes in Changes in proportion and proportion and differences Net difference differences Net difference between between between between employer projected and employer projected and Differences contributions and Contributions actual investment contributions and actual investment between proportionate subsequent to earnings on Total deferred proportionate earnings on Total deferred expected and Changes of share of the measurement pension plan outflows of share of pension plan inflows of actual experience assumptions contributions date investment resources contributions investment resources \$9,507,173 \$23,222,652 \$4,483,823 \$42,179,640 \$35,267,484 \$114,660,772 - - - percentages of annual covered payroll, are adequate to accumulate sufficient assets to pay benefits when due.
 PERS members were required to contribute 9.00% of their annual pay.
-The institution's contractually required contribution rate for the year ended June 30, 2023 was 17.40% for each year of annual payroll.
+The institution's contractually required contribution rate for the years ended June 30, 2024 and 2023 was 17.40% for each year of annual payroll.
 Contributions from the University are recognized when legally due based on statutory requirements.